daveyarwood/blog.djy.io/src/_drafts/fixing-timing-issues-in-tests.md

 arrived.
 So, a better question to ask is: "How do we wait for the result we're expecting?"

-There's a reliable and easy-to-implement solution to this problem: the **retry loop**.
+There's a reliable and easy-to-implement solution to this problem: a **retry loop**.

 Here's how it works: